oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 ## Task 1 : Collect Source Database Details

+1. Check the Operating System version of the source database.

-1. Login to the source database system using the Public IP.
+   Login to the source database compute using the Public IP and privte SSH key.

    Username to login : **opc**

-   Use the private SSH key generated earlier.

-2. Check the Operating System version of the source database.

-   Execute the below command after login in as **opc** user.
+   Execute the below command after logged in as **opc** user.

      ```text
      <copy>
      cat /etc/os-release